-From child labour on Nigerian tobacco fields to luring of kids as replacement smokers, ‘Dotun Akintomide uncloaks how ‘Big Tobacco’ companies had kept children at the center of a blueprint that has helped sustain the multi-billion dollar industry against public backlash — the ruins of many generations.
+From child labour on Nigerian tobacco fields to luring of kids as replacement smokers, ‘Dotun Akintomide uncloaks how ‘Big Tobacco’ companies, for decades, have been able to keep children at the center of a blueprint that has helped sustain the multi-billion dollar industry against public backlash — the ruins of many generations.

 Imperiling of minor smokers by Big Tobacco might have drawn a modicum of public attention, albeit the parallel that exists between it and the use of child labour on tobacco fields had somewhat remained evasive.
 It was an emotional discussion inspired by a brawl between a septuagenarian and a gangster at a local restaurant in Dopemu, Lagos that gave an inkling on why the entire vicious cycle of tobacco must target under-aged children.